Implicit egotism: Pelham, Mirenberg and Jones

+Uri Simonsohn

 Uri Simonsohn subsequently suggested that implicit egotism only applies to cases where people are nearly indifferent between options, and therefore it would not apply to major decisions such as career choices.
 Low-stakes decisions such as choosing a charity would show an effect.
 Raymond Smeets theorised that if implicit egotism stems from a positive evaluation of the self, then people with low self-esteem would not gravitate towards choices associated with the self, but possibly away from them (a laboratory experiment was cited in support of this hypothesis).